silent-mobius/RogueAP/README.md

-karma'd version of hostapd is installed /lib/wifi/mac80211.sh to have been replaced with mac80211.sh dhcp-watcher.py to be in the /root/ directory status.sh to be copied to /usr/bin/status (and be marked as executable) tmux, dnsmasq, python, python-twisted, several extra python libraries (list coming)
+karma'd version of hostapd is installed /lib/wifi/mac80211.sh to have been replaced with mac80211.sh dhcp-watcher.py to be in the /root/ directory https://github.com/synap5e/FakeHTTPServers to be installed in /mnt/data/FakeHTTPServers https://github.com/synap5e/FakeServers to be installed in /mnt/data/FakeServers status.sh to be copied to /usr/bin/status (and be marked as executable) tmux, dnsmasq, python, python-twisted, several extra python libraries (list coming)